-- ensuring paddlers hold a current Paddle Scotland/CANI/Canŵ Cymru or Paddle UK 'On the water' membership before submitting their entries. - submitting and paying for entries. - attending the Team Leaders online meeting on the Tuesday evening before the regatta. - monitoring the Team Leaders Broadcast WhatsApp group. - briefing your paddlers about regatta rules and informing the parents/guardians of Juniors of these where appropriate. - ensuring that all your club paddlers have achieved the relevant standard (time and proficiency) to compete at National Regattas. - ensuring that all paddlers can swim at least 50 metres. - ensuring that paddlers are suitably dressed for the conditions prevailing during the event. - ensuring that paddlers entered for events are competent to handle the prevailing conditions and can manoeuvre their craft.
-All paddlers must have been taught what to do in the event of capsize. - ensuring that boats racing from your club carry additional buoyancy and are water worthy. - ensuring that all paddlers wear buoyancy aids when requested by the Competition Committee in adverse weather conditions. - ensuring that paddlers are on the water with enough time to make their start times, visibly wearing their club colours and displaying the correct lane number for their race. - resolving issues that are raised by the Competition Committee.
-Where required, you will be asked to come to the top of the Finish Tower (via the external stairs).
-You will be called there by the Commentary Team and via WhatsApp broadcast. - completing Incident Report Forms for any accidents/incidents involving attendees from your club that have occurred during the regatta. - advising Juniors D paddlers who have been promoted that they need to become Paddle UK members and update the paddler database with their membership number.

-encouraging paddlers to shower after using the Regatta Course and ensure that all cuts and abrasions are covered with waterproof plasters before proceeding on the water.
+- attending the Team Leaders online meeting on the Tuesday evening before the regatta. - monitoring the Team Leaders Broadcast WhatsApp group. - briefing your paddlers about regatta rules and informing the parents/guardians of Juniors of these where appropriate. - ensuring that all Junior D paddlers wear a buoyancy aid whenever they are on the water. - ensuring that all your club paddlers have achieved the relevant standard (time and proficiency) to compete at National Regattas. - ensuring that all paddlers can swim at least 50 metres. - ensuring that paddlers are suitably dressed for the conditions prevailing during the event. - ensuring that paddlers entered for events are competent to handle the prevailing conditions and can manoeuvre their craft.
+All paddlers must have been taught what to do in the event of capsize. - ensuring that boats racing from your club carry additional buoyancy and are water worthy. - ensuring that all paddlers wear buoyancy aids when requested by the Competition Committee in adverse weather conditions. - ensuring that paddlers are on the water with enough time to make their start times, visibly wearing their club colours and displaying the correct lane number for their race - resolving issues that the Competition Committee raises.
+You will be asked to come to the top of the Finish Tower (via the Centre Building stairs) where required.
+You will be called there by the Commentary Team and via WhatsApp broadcast. - completing Incident Report Forms for any accidents/incidents involving attendees from your club that have occurred during the regatta. - advising Juniors D paddlers who have been promoted that they need to become Paddle UK members and update the paddler database with their membership number. - encouraging paddlers to shower after using the Regatta Course and ensure that all cuts and abrasions are covered with waterproof plasters before proceeding on the water.
 An NWSC guide to water-related illness is available from the NWSC reception desk.

-You will be responsible for ensuring that your club's entry fees are paid as soon as possible after the entry deadline.
-These must be paid no later than 15:00 on the Day before the regatta.

-As these regattas cost a lot of money to run, we must ensure that entry fees are paid promptly.
-If payment isn't received by 15:00 the Day before the regatta, your paddlers will not be able to compete.
-Entries made without the correct fees being paid before the regatta can be charged an additional £5 per seat as a late payment surcharge.
+You will be responsible for ensuring that your club's entry fees are paid as soon as possible after the entry deadline and before the Team Leaders Meeting If payment is outstanding and isn't received by 15:00 the day before the regatta, you will be charged an additional £5 per seat as a late payment surcharge.